 FAQ

-We often receive questions about how our textile collection and recycling process works.
+We often recieve questions about our textile sorting and recycling process.

-If you don’t find what you’re looking for, feel free to reach out to us.
+If you do not find what you are looking for, feel free to contact us.

 -